Luxembourg entry visa for third-country nationals

 Other supporting documentation, in relation to the purpose of the visit, may be requested.

-Applications shall be decided on within 15 calendar days of the date of their lodging.
+Applications will be decided on within 15 calendar days of the date of their lodging.
 In particular cases, namely when further scrutiny of the application is needed or if the application is submitted to a consulate of a State representing Luxembourg, this period may be extended up to a maximum of 30 calendar days.
 As an exception, when additional documentation is needed in specific cases, the period may be extended up to a maximum of 45 calendar days.

 When the visa is granted, it is affixed in the passport in the form of a visa sticker.